 - A. The first step in each range is the minimum rate and shall normally be the hiring rate for the classifications.
 In cases where it is difficult to secure qualified personnel or a person of unusual qualifications is employed, the President and Chief Executive Officer or designee may approve appointment at a higher rate. - B. The differential between steps one to two, and steps two to three, shall be 5% rounded up to the nearest dollar. - C. The differential between steps three to four, four to five, five to six, and six to seven, shall be 2.5% rounded up to the nearest dollar. - D. Employees eligible for a step increase to the second, third, fourth, fifth, six and seventh steps shall automatically receive the normal pay/step increase effective the pay period following their anniversary date.
 Employees who reach the top step, shall on their next anniversary date receive a one-time increase of two (2) PTO days.
 Employees who have already been at top step for more than one year will receive two (2) PTO days during the first pay period after ratification of the contract.
 This one-time increase shall not be included in the employee's maximum accrual limit - E. Performance Incentives are provided in accordance with a pay for performance plan, to recognize sustained annual performance at the levels of strong performer or excellent performer.
-Performanceincentives shall not be paid until after the first annual focal performancereview, as defined in Article 15, has occurred on or after June 30, 2014, and will recognize performance from the preceding year, July 1, 2013through June 30, 2014.
-Performance Incentives for fiscal years 2015 and 2016 shall be managed and processed in accordance with this schedule.
 The amount of the Performance Incentive is a lump sum.
-The Performance Incentive payment, as defined below, will be paid with the first pay check issued in September. - F. Employees who obtain an overall solid rating for technical and core performance competencies shall be rated as overall solid performers.
+The Performance Incentive payment, as defined below, will be paid with the first pay check issued in September. - F. Employees who obtain an overall solid rating for technical and core performance competencies shall be rated as overall solid performers. - G. Employees who receive an overall strong performer performance review rating shall receive a Performance Incentive equal to 3% of the employee's base salary.

-- G. Employees who receive an overall strong performer performance review rating shall receive a Performance Incentive equal to 23% of the employee's base salary. - H. Employees who receive an overall excellent performer performance review rating shall receive a Performance Incentive equal to 4%5% of the employee's base salary. - I. Short Term Awards may be granted for \$250, \$500, \$750 or \$1,000, \$1,500 or \$2,000 as a one- time lump sum per performance recognition.
+- H. Employees who receive an overall excellent performer performance review rating shall receive a Performance Incentive equal to 5% of the employee's base salary. - I. Short Term Awards may be granted for \$250, \$500, \$750 or \$1,000, \$1,500 or \$2,000 as a one- time lump sum per performance recognition.
 The purpose is to provide employees recognition and reward for specific short term performance less than a full rating period, which is excellent or clearly demonstrates performance exceeding normal job expectations.